jaanga/lib/md/showdown-test.md

 ## Table for a GitHub Image Gallery
-_built with standard HTML table_
+_Following built with standard HTML table_
-_Looks like tables on Github always have a border - but not bad looking._
+_Looks like tables on Github always have a border - but not too bad looking._

 <table border=0 >
   <tr valign=top >